Why Do My Teeth Hurt? Here Are Some Possible Reasons

 13. Your Diet Is Too Acidic

-Foods high in acid, such as coffee, citrus fruits, and soda, wear away your tooth enamel faster, leaving them more exposed and sensitive.
-Also, if you vomit a lot, the stomach acid within the vomit may damage your teeth, making your teeth sensitive to hot and cold, as well.
+Foods high in acid such as coffee, citrus fruits, and soda wear away your tooth enamel faster leaving them more exposed and sensitive.
+Also, if you vomit a lot, the stomach acid within the vomit may damage your teeth as well.
 This is common if you suffer from Gastroesophageal reflux disease (GERD) or bulimia.

 14. Teeth Are Moving or Breaking Through The Gums

-Though moving teeth and new ones coming in typically occur in children and young adults (because of wisdom tooth pains), it is actually not uncommon for adults to deal with temporary mouth pain from teething moving as well.
-For example, if your wisdom teeth were never removed or you have a crowded mouth, your teeth may adjust from time to time, making your teeth hurt.
-Luckily, this tooth pain can usually be reduced or relieved altogether by taking ibuprofen or naproxen.
+Though moving teeth and new ones coming in typically occur in children and young adults (when their wisdom teeth come in), it is actually not uncommon for adults to deal with temporary mouth pain from teething moving as well.
+For example, if your wisdom teeth were never removed or you have a crowded mouth, your teeth may adjust from time to time causing pain.
+Luckily, this pain can usually be reduced or relieved altogether by taking ibuprofen or naproxen.

 Tooth Pain Relief at Home

-Suffering from tooth pain or pain in gums may make you feel as though you need to abandon your oral hygiene routine.
-However, it is crucial that you do not miss or skip any part of your oral care.
+Suffering from tooth pain may make you feel as though you need to abandon your oral hygiene routine; however, it is crucial that you do not miss or skip and part of your oral care.
 To help you get through the pain until you are able to see your dentist, you can use the following to reduce sensitivity and toothaches:

 When To See A Dentist

-Using home remedies will only help to ease your symptoms; they will not treat the underlying cause in most scenarios.
-If you live in Greensboro, North Carolina, and your teeth hurt or have suddenly become sensitive, or you are feeling mouth, gum, or tooth pain of any kind, you should schedule an appointment with Friendly Dentistry so we can started on your restorative dentistry action plan and relieve your dental pain as soon as possible.
+Using the home remedies will only help to ease your symptoms, they will not treat the underlying cause in most scenarios.
+If you live in Greensboro, North Carolina and your teeth hurt or have suddenly become sensitive or you are feeling tooth or mouth pain of any kind, you should schedule an appointment with Friendly Dentistry so we can started on your restorative dentistry action plan and relieve your pain as soon as possible.